Editor’s note: This is the second in a two-part series.

 Pre-Depression-era homes, which were originally fitted with either biparting or bypassing garage doors, present a special case.
 The horizontal proportions found on most stock sectional doors, whether plain of fancy, look foreign on houses of this era.
 Door manufacturers do offer super-high-end designs that attempt to hide the sectional door’s telltale horizontal joints, mimicking old-fashioned bypassing or biparting doors.
 But the prices of these doors can be astronomical, sometimes ranging into five figures.

 Therefore, if the original doors are still in place, you’re probably better off reconditioning rather than replacing them.
-And regardless of what naysayers tell you, an automatic garage door opener can indeed be installed on biparting doors (they’re even occasionally installed on the inner leaf of bypassing doors).
+And regardless of what naysayers tell you, an automatic garage door opener can indeed be installed on biparting doors by a garage door contractor like Action Garage Door (they’re even occasionally installed on the inner leaf of bypassing doors).
+So, if you’re interested in finding out more about Action Garage Door, you can find their website here.

 Lastly, a word about windows: Most sectional door manufacturers offer optional glass transom lites for their doors, as well as a whole array of muntin (divider) patterns to fit over them.
 Although additional light in the garage is always welcome, choose these window designs carefully.
 The now over-familiar sunburst pattern, for example, is very well suited to Colonial-style houses, but not to much else.
 Likewise, arch-topped windows are probably not the thing for a California Rancher.